Shreeja-AirMetro/Github-Notes/Progress- PhD/Workshops.md

 abstract / mission Statement free for commenting by ALL - lead author decides wisely Team work and consistency across RTG

+**comment by Aßmann**
 questions of basic research and questions of applied research problem formation of technical research and application research

+Sharepoint - timely result on publication

+When is SML coming - reflecting you work